s5uishida/open5gs_epc_srsran_nearby_upf_sample_config/README.md

                V
      eNodeB2 stop
 ```
 **Note.
-This scenario is just for confirming the function, and I think restarting MME to change SGW is not proper for real usage.**
+This scenario is just for confirming the function, and I think that restarting MME to change SGW is not proper for real usage.**

 <h3 id="run_cp">Run Open5GS EPC C-Plane</h3>